 Waterfowl blinds may not be placed on or in the waters of the state earlier than the first Saturday of September of any year.

 Anyone who places a blind must have their name and address permanently and legibly affixed on the blind by waterproof paint or rustproof tag.

 Waterfowl blinds located on or in any waters of the state except Lake Champlain must be removed, together with contents and any surrounding debris, on or before May 15 of the following year.
 A waterfowl blind located on or in Lake Champlain must be removed on or before February 15 of the following year.
-Also see Tree Stands and Ground Blinds sections.
+Also see Tree Stands and Ground Blinds sections in General Hunting Information.

 Placement of signs for the purposes of claiming duck blind locations has no basis in law and is unenforceable.

 The use of Phragmites or other invasive plants in duck blinds is prohibited.
 This does not apply to non-invasive plants used for camouflage such as corn stalks or cedar.

 It is illegal to take a group or combination of waterfowl/coots and other species in Vermont while possessing loose shot or shot shells loaded with any shot other than nontoxic shot.
 Shot should be of a size no larger than size T.

 Woodcock are found statewide.
 “Timberdoodles” feed primarily on worms, and they favor areas with moist, rich soils covered with dense stands of woody shrubs and sapling-stage hardwoods.
 Alder swales, regenerating clear cuts and abandoned pastures covered with thickets of dogwood, sumac, birch and aspen are all likely woodcock covers.
 Locally hatched native birds provide hunting early in the season, but the best shooting is in mid to late October, when large numbers of migratory birds are pushed out of Canada by cold weather.
 The best hunting is generally in the Champlain Valley and Northeast Kingdom.